Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions

 In this paper, we propose an effective approach for LM-based TTS systems to generate diverse emotional styles by controlling an emotional dimension vector.
 Our method draws inspiration from Russell's emotion theory \cite{russell1977evidence}, which identifies three independent dimensions—pleasure, arousal, and dominance—as sufficient to capture the complexity of emotional expressions across various contexts and individuals.
 Using these dimensions as foundational anchors, we develop a model that predicts their values.
-The pre-trained dimension predictor is then integrated into a LM-based TTS system to assist in next-token prediction, alongside the speaker embedding.
+The pre-trained emotion dimension (ED) predictor is then integrated into an LM-based TTS system to assist in next-token prediction, alongside the speaker embedding.
 During inference, our framework enables direct control over emotional dimensions, allowing the synthesis of diverse emotional styles without requiring emotional reference inputs.
-Our contributions are summarize as below:
+Our contributions are summarized as follows:

-\begin{itemize} \item We introduce a novel approach for controlling emotional dimensions in language model-based TTS systems, enabling fine-grained emotional speech synthesis; \item Our approach learns emotional styles directly from expressive speech, eliminating the need for explicit emotion labels during TTS training; \item During inference, the model allows users to control and explore a broad spectrum of human emotions by adjusting the emotional dimension vector.
-Grounded in established psychological theory, this approach ensures that the synthesized emotional styles align with the full range of human emotions; \item We further demonstrate that our method enhances naturalness in zero-shot speaker cloning tasks, consistently outperforming the baseline system; \end{itemize} We introduce our proposed method in Section 2.
+\begin{itemize} \item We propose a novel LM-based TTS framework that controls emotions through continuous emotional dimensions, moving beyond the limitations of conventional categorical labels and costly dimensional annotations.
+Unlike prior approaches, our model learns expressive emotional styles directly from speech, without requiring explicit emotion labels during TTS training; \item We introduce a psychologically grounded control space, where users can directly manipulate a low-dimensional emotional vector (Pleasure–Arousal–Dominance) to explore and synthesize a wide spectrum of emotions with fine granularity, extending beyond those predefined emotions observed in training data; \item Experiments show that our approach not only improves the naturalness of zero-shot emotion cloning but also consistently outperforms a strong LM-based TTS baseline in terms of emotional intelligibility with subjective evaluation. \end{itemize} We introduce our proposed method in Section 2.
 In Section 3, we report our experimental results.
 Section 4 concludes the paper.